top of page

 Avidya: The First Movement

-Desire produces action: Let me chase what I think will complete me.
+• Action → Let me pursue what I believe will complete me.

-And action—karma—creates consequences, new desires, new fears, new stories, new conflicts.
+Action (karma) creates consequences, which generate new desires, new fears, new compensations.

 The Illusion Breaks

-Not new ignorance; timeless ignorance now amplified by technology and scale.
+• Not new dysfunction—old dysfunction amplified by scale.

-Some people feel this more acutely than others.
-Those with a dharma vasana—a natural orientation toward truth, justice, and alignment—find themselves reacting strongly to the world’s adharma.
+Some people feel this turbulence more acutely.
+Those with a deep inclination toward truth, integrity, and alignment react strongly to the world’s confusion.

-Even in a dream, when a rabid dog charges, you move your legs.
-You don’t deny the experience—but you also don’t mistake yourself for the dream body.
+One can respond to the world’s movements without being swallowed by them.
+Even in a dream, when a rabid dog charges, you move.
+You don’t deny the experience — but you also don’t mistake yourself for the dream body.

 Goodness Is Not the Foundation—It Is the Flower

-When you understand that the world arises from ignorance, something unexpected happens: the despair begins to soften, replaced by a different kind of clarity.
+When you understand that the world arises from ignorance, something unexpected happens: your despair softens.

 It appears only when clarity interrupts conditioning.

-It shines through only when the mind aligns itself with what is true.
+It shines only when the mind aligns with truth.

-This is why dharmic individuals stand out: they are exceptions.
-They are rare not because goodness is unnatural, but because ignorance is so abundant.
+This is why dharmic individuals stand out: they are not common because goodness is unnatural, but because ignorance is abundant.

 Seeing the World for What It Is

-When you stop expecting the world to be what it cannot be, your relationship with it becomes saner.
-You no longer expect corrupt institutions to behave righteously.
-You no longer expect frightened minds to behave wisely.
-You no longer expect a society built on ego to produce peace.
+When you stop expecting the world to be what it cannot be, your relationship with it becomes sane.

-You begin to understand your role, too—not to fix the world, but to see it clearly, act from clarity, and refuse to be hypnotized by the collective dream.
+Not to fix the world, but to see it clearly, to act from clarity, and to avoid being hypnotized by the collective dream.

 The Final Understanding